 Joining a new company can be challenging at the best of times – there’s names to remember, people to impress, and lots of information to take in.
 On top of this, there’s often regulatory and technical training as well as standard HR processes, making a good induction even more critical.

-If you’re an HR professional or manager responsible from new starters, do not underestimate the impact of a well-thought out induction.
+If you’re an HR professional or manager responsible from new starters, do not underestimate the impact of a well-thought-out induction.
 Employees who feel comfortable and enjoy their first few days are likely to kick off their career at the company in the right way, leading to better engagement and performance down the line.
 Here’s how to make it happen…

-Good inductions will include:
+Good inductions will cover

 - Administrative essentials.
 This should include health and safety, IT setup, legal/employee documentation, cybersecurity essentials, compliance training, key processes such as how to apply for time off, grievance procedures etc.

 - Comprehensive office tour.
 Providing a floor plan including who sits where can be extremely helpful for new starters.

 - Introduction to key colleagues.
 It’s important for the new starter to meet their team face to face so they can understand the day to day role in more detail as well as getting a sense of the personalities and working styles of the team.
 Build in time for less ‘formal’ interactions like a paid-for lunch with a couple of colleagues to make them feel at ease.

 - Intro to company: history, structure, values and expectations.
 This is essential to ground the new starter and give them purpose in their role.